History and Familial Lineage Take Center Stage in Homegoing by Yaa Gyasi

 Effia marries an English slave trader while Esi is sold into slavery.
-These half-sisters never meet, but their stories are deeply intertwined.
+These half-sisters never meet, but their stories are deeply connected.

-Yaw, one of Effia’s descendants, proclaims this truth in a lesson to his students.
+Yaw, one of Effia’s descendants, proclaims this truth during a lesson with his students.
 Indeed, who gets to tell the story matters.
-To tell a complete story, all accounts, even those of the marginalized and oppressed must be shared.
+To tell a complete story, all accounts must be recounted.